 These delicious spinach pancakes are crispy on the outside and tender on the inside.

-They’re very good as a side dish, and are filling and substantial enough to serve as a vegetarian main dish.
+They’re very good as a side dish.
+And they are also filling and substantial enough to serve as a vegetarian main dish.

 If you celebrate Hanukkah, these spinach pancakes make an excellent substitute for traditional latkes.

 - 1 tablespoon minced garlic